jleben/quickcollider/README.txt

 At current stage, QuickCollider provides the following:

-- 'quickcollider' - an executable that takes 2 arguments: an OSC port, and a QML scene file.
-It displays the QML scene in a window, where each "OSC" element defines OSC endpoints for properties, functions and signals of another associated element (its parent, by default)
+- 'quickcollider' - an executable that displays a QML scene and runs an OSC server for communication with the scene.

+- A (growing) set of sound-control-related widgets as reusable QML components

 - SC classes that wrap OSC communication into an easy API.

+- Couple of demo QML scenes and corresponding SC code in the "test" subfolder

+** How to use the QuickCollider program

+It takes 2 arguments: an OSC port, and a QML scene file.
+QML elements in the scene may set an "OSC.path" attached property to define the OSC path at which they are accessible.
+Thus, all their properties, methods and signals become accessible via OSC, by appending their name to the element path, e.g. "/anElement/aProperty".

+** How to communicate with QuickCollider from SuperCollider

-In order to use them, make the "sc" subfolder available to sclang for compilation.
+In order to use SuperCollider classes provided by QuickCollider, make the "sc" subfolder available to sclang for compilation.

-- Demo QML scene and corresponding SC code in the "test" subfolder
+Check out the demo SuperCollider document, which contains explanation of usage...

+** Prerequisits

 QuickCollider depends on: